getify/You-Dont-Know-JS/async & performance/ch1.md

 At a high level, it's easy to see that if `foo()` runs before `bar()`, the result will be that `a` has `42`, but if `bar()` runs before `foo()` the result in `a` will be `41`.

 With threaded programming, though, the problems are much more subtle.
-Consider these two lists of pseduo-code tasks as the threads that could respectively run `foo()` and `bar()`, and consider what happens if they are running at exactly the same time:
+Consider these two lists of pseduo-code tasks as the threads that could respectively run the code in `foo()` and `bar()`, and consider what happens if they are running at exactly the same time:

 Thread 1:
 ```